Edwin Charles Parsons: World War I

 Thus Parsons was an experienced combat pilot when the war began.
-He went to France at the end of 1915.
+In late 1915, he traveled to France.
 He served with the United States Ambulance service before enlisting in the French Foreign Legion.
 In 1916, he became a pilot in the Aéronautique Militaire (French Air Service) and, beginning in January 1917, he flew with the famed Lafayette Escadrille.
 He was credited with one victory and flew many times as Raoul Lufbery's wingman.

 He later elected to stay in the French air service instead of transferring to the USAAS when his unit was Americanized in February 1918.
 He was assigned to the French squadron SPA3 in 1918 where he was credited with an additional 7 victories for a total of 8 victories confirmed.

 Parsons was a tangential figure in a spectacular performance on May 9.
 It was sparked by a disagreement between René Fonck on one hand, and Parsons and his friend Frank Baylies on the other.
 Although Fonck's three dozen victories spoke for themselves, the American duo believed that the Frenchman's attitude in his actual speech was atrocious.
 Perturbed by Fonck's highhanded lectures on aerial success, the two Americans bet Fonck a bottle of champagne that one of them would shoot down an enemy plane before Fonck.
 Baylies took off despite hazy weather and shot down a Halberstadt CL.II.
 Back at the airfield, rather than pay off the bet, a sulky Fonck badgered the Americans to change the terms of the bet to whoever shot down the most Germans that day would win.
 Lingering fog kept Fonck grounded most of the day.
 It was well into the afternoon before it cleared enough for him to take off at 1500 hours.
 Between 1600 and 1605 hours, he shot down three enemy two-seater reconnaissance planes.
 A couple of hours later, he repeated the feat.
 Understanding the importance of reconnaissance planes, with their potential to direct intensive artillery fire onto French troops, Fonck concentrated his attentions upon them; six shot down within a three-hour span proved it.